weaviate/weaviate-io/docs/weaviate/configuration/monitoring.md

 ### Scrape metrics from Weaviate

-Metrics are typically scraped into a timeseries database, such as Prometheus.
+Metrics are typically scraped into a time-series database, such as Prometheus.
 How you consume metrics depends on your setup and environment.

-The [Weaviate examples repo contains a fully-preconfigured setup using Prometheus, Grafana and some example dashboards](https://github.com/semi-technologies/weaviate-examples/tree/main/monitoring-prometheus-grafana).
+The [Weaviate examples repo contains a fully pre-configured setup using Prometheus, Grafana and some example dashboards](https://github.com/semi-technologies/weaviate-examples/tree/main/monitoring-prometheus-grafana).
 You can start up a full-setup including monitoring and dashboards with a single